Raaazeeeruuu/Raaazeeeruuu/README.md

 - Proficient in Java and Python.
 - Experienced in C, C++, and NET.
 - Need industry experience.
+- Down to collab if you need someone to do stuff for you.
 - If all else fails, I might shift courses.
 - What the f*ck is a pointer?